ngs-docs/angus/setup.rst

 Setup your AWS instance
 ===============

-This lesson will show you how to set up you AWs instance for general use.
+This lesson will show you how to set up you AWS instance for general use.
 Most lessons will use a similar process, though the specific software installed may vary.

-**Update System Software**
+_In General_ there are a few differnet ways to install software.
+Installing from source, installing from apt-get, installing from Brew, pip, etc. You'll get to know each of these packages over the course of the next two weeks.

+**Update System Software** This command will check for updates, and install them. ``apt-get`` is like the OSX App store, for those of you with Macs.

 ::

     sudo apt-get update && sudo apt-get -y upgrade

-**Install Basic System Software**
+**Install Basic System Software** This command will install various software on your AWS instance.

 ::